 What are cannabinoids?
-Well cannabinoids are class of complex naturally occurring chemical compounds, they act with cannabinoid receptors.
+Well, cannabinoids are the class of complex naturally occurring chemical compounds, they act as cannabinoid receptors.
 These receptors are found in the brain cells that repress neurotransmitter release.
 There are three types of cannabinoids: endocannabinoids (found in humans and animals), phytocannabinoids (found in certain plants) and synthetic cannabinoids (they are man made).

-Cannabinoid receptors, discovered in 1988, which lead to the search for the binding chemical that binds with them.
+Cannabinoid receptors, discovered in 1988, which lead to the search for the binding chemical that binds to them.
 The receptors have been identified into two groups CB1 and CB2.
 They have many locations throughout the body including the Brain, liver, lungs, kidneys, immune system and hematopoietic cells.
-They are associated with various physiological responses such as appetite, pain sensation, mood and memory.
+They are associated with various physiological responses such as appetite, pain-sensation, mood, and memory.

 Researchers are currently studying the effects of THC on the developing brains of animals, and humans affected in utero.
 According to the NIDA studies are showing “Substantial evidence from animal research and a growing number of studies in humans indicate that marijuana exposure during development can cause long-term or possibly permanent adverse changes in the brain.
 Rats exposed to THC before birth, soon after birth, or during adolescence show notable problems with specific learning and memory tasks later in life.
 Cognitive impairments in adult rats exposed to THC during adolescence are associated with structural and functional changes in the hippocampus.”